 JAN HARVEY

 Jan is also an artist and illustrator and enjoys creative activities of all kinds.
-Her lifelong passion for all things equine is reflected in her artwork.
+Her lifelong passion for all things equine is reflected in her work.
 She campaigns endlessly against animal cruelty in all its forms.

 2011 Winner